bkulawska/flux-19/README.md

 3. **Add examplatory application code to the GitHub repository**: In the next step, in this existing repository that we have here, we are going to add our examplatory application code.

-4. **Configure Flux to use the GitHub repository**: Once we have a GitHub repository with application code and manifests, we need to configure Flux to use the repository.
+4. **Configure Flux to use the GitHub repository**: Once we have a GitHub repository with application code, we need to configure Flux to use the repository.
 To do this, we need to create a GitRepository custom resource in Kubernetes that contains the details of the GitHub repository.
 This will be done using kubectl or by writing a YAML file and applying it to the cluster.

 5. **Add manifests to the GitHub repository**: With Flux configured to use the GitHub repository, we can start adding manifests to the repository.
 These manifests will define the resources that make up the application, such as deployments, services, and ingresses.
 We might use tools like kustomize or Helm to generate these manifests.

 6. **Deploy the application**: With the manifests in the GitHub repository, Flux will automatically deploy the application to the Kubernetes cluster.
 Whenever we make changes to the manifests in the GitHub repository, Flux will automatically update the deployment to reflect the changes.

-7. **Make changes to the repository**: Now, we will test if the Flux is working correctly.We will make some changes to application; those changes can include updating manifests, adding new resources, or making changes to existing files.
+7. **Make changes to the repository**: Now, we will test if the Flux is working correctly.
+We will make some changes to application; those changes can include updating manifests, adding new resources, or making changes to existing files.
 Then we will commit and push those changes back to the repository.

 8. **Wait for Flux to pick up changes**: Once we push the changes to the repository, we will need to wait for Flux to pick up the changes.
 Flux typically checks the repository for changes every few minutes, so it may take a few minutes for the changes to be detected.